Audax Australia offers a wide variety of rides for differing club member preferences, skills and capabilities. These include:

 To search and register for Permanent Rides to go to the Permanents Register.

-The mainstay of Australia’s long-distance cycling are Brevets Randonneur Mondiaux, certified by Audax Club Parisien as part of the international network of randonneuring nations, les Randonneurs Mondiaux.
+The mainstay of Australia’s long-distance cycling are Brevets Randonneur Mondiaux (BRM), certified by Audax Club Parisien as part of the international network of randonneuring nations.

-brevets on sealed surfaces of 1200 km or such longer distance as may be approved by the National Committee and registered with LRM.
+Brevets on sealed surfaces of 1200 km or longer and registered with Les Randonneurs Mondiaux.

 Brevet UAF rides are ridden as a group under the control of a captain, normally at a 22.5kph riding average and registered with Brevet Union des Audax Français.

-Both the Flèche and the Petit Flèche are calendared team events in which riders set
+Both the Flèche and the Petit Flèche are calendar team events in which riders set

 their own course to a common meeting place determined each year by Audax Australia.